smtmfft/oyster-monorepo/attestation/server-custom/README.md

 ![Marlin Oyster Logo](./logo.svg)

-# Attestation Server
+# Attestation Server - Custom

-The attestation server generates attestations using the AWS Nitro Secure Module (NSM) API and makes them available using a HTTP server.
-It includes a public key that can be used to extend the chain of trust of the attestation by other enclave applications.
-Intended to be run inside an enclave.
+The custom attestation server generates attestations using the AWS Nitro Secure Module (NSM) API and makes them available using a HTTP server.
+It expects callers to provide one or more of a public key, user data and nonce which are included in the attestation.

+IMPORTANT: DO NOT expose this server to external access or untrusted enclave components unless you really know what you are doing, it is meant to be exposed purely to trusted applications inside the enclave as a way of accessing the NSM API over HTTP.
+Otherwise, it breaks the security model assumed by most enclaves since attestations can potentially be generated with public keys corresponding to private keys external to the enclave as well as with secrets which should never be exposed outside the enclave.

 ## Build